 A trust can be beneficial when it comes to certain estate tax situations.
 Trusts are also preferable in that they may help your family avoid the probate process.
 If you have a revocable living trust, you may still need a pour-over will.

 Ensure your wishes are respected after your passing.
 As an experienced estate planning attorney, I am dedicated to looking closely at your unique situation and guiding you through the legal process.
-At my firm, Russell Manning Attorney at Law, I am proud to represent clients in Corpus Christi, Texas, throughout South Texas, the Coastal Bend area, Bee County, Kleberg County, Nueces County, and the nearby areas.
+At my firm, Russell Manning Law PLLC, I am proud to represent clients in Corpus Christi, Texas, throughout South Texas, the Coastal Bend area, Bee County, Kleberg County, Nueces County, and the nearby areas.
 Contact my firm today to schedule your consultation.